UMAC AWARD RULES

 5.2 The UMAC Award will be presented at a ceremony during the Annual General Conference.

-5.3 The UMAC Award consists of a framed diploma and a monetary award (to be announced each year).
+5.3 The UMAC Award consists of a framed diploma and support for resource developments (to be determined).

 5.4 UMAC will publicize the winners through all available means and media.